Philadelphia Writing Project

 In this webinar recording, Philadelphia Writing Project teacher consultants Javaha Ross and Trey Smith describe a process for creating a text set that supports civic argument writing.
 Use this text set planning tool to get started.

-Our project is funded by a Teaching with Primary Sources (TPS) grant from the Library of Congress, and our early work was supported by two TPS Eastern Region grants.
+Our project is funded by a Teaching with Primary Sources (TPS) grant from the Library of Congress.
 Therefore, we feature primary sources that have been digitized by the Library of Congress and its affiliates.

-We encourage teachers to search for primary sources using the following Library portals:
+We encourage teachers to search for primary sources using the following Library of Congress portals:

 Additionally, we have found that the Digital Public Library of America is a powerful search portal, connected to digital records from the Smithsonian, National Archives, PA Digital (e.g., Free Library of Philadelphia, Temple University, Historical Society of Pennsylvania), and other archives.
-Philadelphia teachers may also be interested in the photo archive at PhillyHistory.org.
+Philadelphia teachers may also be interested in the photo archive at PhillyHistory.org and an archive of historic Black newspapers available through the Free Library of Philadelphia.

 This website features resources created by educators affiliated with the Philadelphia Writing Project (PhilWP), supported by a Teaching with Primary Sources grant from the Library of Congress*.